 Booster doses are given to children when they’re 4 years old.

 Adults who weren’t immunised as children

 Polio vaccine is available and funded for adults who have not received their childhood vaccines.
 You will need 3 doses of polio-containing vaccine.
-You should wait 8 weeks between the first 2 doses, and have the third dose approximately 12 months later.
+We recommend you wait 8 weeks between doses but this can be reduced to four weeks if need be.